Monitoring and supervision

 In-depth monitoring

-The in-depth monitoring is a manual assessment of the website or app.
-This means that a selection of pages or screen dumps are tested.
-In-depth monitoring of a website will always be based on simplified monitoring, whereas in-depth monitoring of an app is based only on manual testing.
+The in-depth monitoring is a manual assessment of the website or app in question.
+In-depth monitoring of a website is based on a simplified monitoring, whereas in-depth monitoring of an app is based only on manual testing.

 In-depth monitoring verifies interaction with forms, flows, user interface, modals, confirmation of data entries, error messages and other feedback from interaction with the user.
 Furthermore, in-depth monitoring assesses content such as videos and self-service solutions.

-Because PDF is the most common document format on the websites of public sector bodies in Denmark, the Agency for Digital Government primarily focuses on these documents when conducting in-depth monitoring.
-The documents are evaluated based on the EN 301 549 chapter 10.
-The documents are assessed both manually and automatic.
+PDF is the most common document format on the websites of public sector bodies in Denmark.
+Therefore, the Agency for Digital Government primarily focuses on these documents when conducting in-depth monitoring.
+The documents are evaluated based on the EN 301 549 chapter 10 and assessed both manually and automatic.

 The accessibility statement